python/cpython/Doc/extending/extending.rst

 disposed of it.

-A borrowed reference can be changed into an owned reference by calling :cfunc:`Py_INCREF`.
+A borrowed reference can be changed into an owned reference by calling :c:func:`Py_INCREF`.
 This does not affect the status of the owner from which the reference was borrowed --- it creates a new owned reference, and gives full owner responsibilities (the new owner must dispose of the reference properly, as well as the previous owner).